-Following standards were applied to this product, in order to achieve compliance with the electromagnetic compatibility : - Immunity in accordance with EN 50082-1: 1992 - Emissions in accordance with EN 55022: 1987 Class B. NOTICE Copyright 1997.
+Following standards were applied to this product, in order to achieve compliance with the electromagnetic compatibility :

+- Immunity in accordance with EN 50082-1: 1992

+- Emissions in accordance with EN 55022: 1987 Class B.

+NOTICE

+Copyright 1998.

 All Right Reserved

-Manual Ver 1.0
+Manual Ver 3.0

 All information, documentation, and specifications contained in this manual are subject to change without prior notification by the manufacturer.

 The author assumes no responsibility for any errors or omissions which may appear in this document nor does it make a commitment to update the information contained herein.

 TRADEMARKS

 Intel is a registered trademark of Intel Corporation

 PentiumTM II Processor is a registered trademark of Intel Corporation

 PC/AT is a registered trademark of International Business Machine Corporation.

 PS/2 is a registered trademark of IBM Corporation.

 All other brand and product names referred to in this manual are trademarks or registered trademarks of their respective holders.

-TABLE OF CONTENTS
+T TABLE OF CONTENTS

 PREFACE 3

-CHAPTER 1 INTRODUCTION
+CHAPTER 1 INTRODUCTION 4

-Specification
+Specification 4

-Accessories of HOT-637
+Accessories of HOT-661/P 6

+-

-CHAPTER 2 HARDWARE CONFIGURATION 7
+CHAPTER 2 HARDWARE CONFIGURATION

-The Pentium II & Celeron Processor 7
+The Pentium II Processor

-What does the RM (Retention Mechanism) consist of
+What does the URM (Universal Retention Mechanism) consist of

-Install the Retention Mechanism and Heat Sink Support 9

-Install Pentium II Processor
+Install the Universal Retention Mechanism and Heat Sink Support Install Pentium II Processor

-Celeron Processor S.E.P.P only RM Assembly Procedure
+Celeron Processor S.E.P.P. only Retention Mechanism Assembly Procedures

-What does Celeron Processor RM consist of

 Install Celeron Processor

+Install S.E.C.C.2 Processor

 Jumpers

+CPU Clock Speed Selection

-Clear CMOS - J19
+Clear CMOS - JP19

 Flash EEPROM Vpp - J17

-Keyboard PS/2 Mouse Power-on setting - J44, JP8
+Keyboard PS/2 Mouse Power-On Setting - J44, JP38

-Connectors & Sockets
+Connectors

+24

 CHAPTER 3 MEMORY CONFIGURATION 21

-Chapter 4 Flash Utility
+Chapter 4 Flash Utility 22

-CHAPTER 5 AWARD BIOS SETUP 24
+CHAPTER 5 AWARD BIOS SETUP 25

-The Main Menu
+The Main Menu 26

-Standard CMOS Setup
+Standard CMOS Setup 28

-BIOS Features Setup
+BIOS Features Setup 30

-Chipset Features Setup
+Chipset Features Setup 33

-Power Management Setup
+Power Management Setup 37

-PCI Configuration Setup
+PCI Configuration Setup 40

 Integrated Peripherals

-Password Setting
+Password Setting 45

 PREFACE

-HOT-637 is a highly integrated IBM PC/AT compatible system board designed to meet the industry's most demanding desktop applications.

-Based on the Intel 82440LX AGPset chipset, the Intel PentiumTMII processor with MMX technology featured, and 256KB or 512KB Level 2 high-performance pipelined burst secondary 168-pin DIMM socket and supports up to 512MB of EDO RAM and SDRAM.

-HOT-637 is equipped with an Accelerated Graphics Port(A.G.P.), a high-performance interconnect for graphic-intensive application, such as 3D applications.
-The A.G.P. is independent of the PCI bus and is designed to exclusively use with graphical-display devices.
-The HOT-637 supports 3.3 V A.G.P. devices with data transfer rates up to 133 MHz, allowing data throughput of 500 MB/sec.
+HOT-661/P mainboard is a highly integrated IBM PC/AT compatible system board.
+The design will accept Intel Pentium II processors which features high-performance pipelined burst secondary cache memory support with size of 512KB or 256KB.
+The memory subsystem is designed to support up to 1024MB SDRAM in standard 168-pin DIMM socket.

+HOT-661/P provides a new level of I/O integration.
+Intel's 82440BX AGPset chipset provides increased integration and improved performance over other chipset designs.

+HOT-661/P main board provides an AGP slot to support a new generation of graphics cards with ultra-high memory bandwidth.

-The Intel's 82440LX AGPset chipset provides an integrated Bus Mastering IDE controller with two high performance IDE interfaces which allows up to four IDE devices connection and up to 33 MB/sec of data transfer rates.
+The 82440BX AGPset chipset provides an integrated Bus Mastering IDE controller with two high performance IDE interfaces for up to four IDE devices.

-The on-board Giga I/O controller provides standard PC I/O functions:

-floppy drive interface, two FIFO serial ports, an InDA device port and a SPP/EPP/ECP capable parallel port.
+The onboard Giga I/O controller provides the standard PC I/O functions: floppy interface, two FIFO serial ports, an IrDA device port and a SPP/EPP/ECP capable parallel port.

-HOT-637 is built with four PCI local bus slots providing a high bandwidth data path for data-movement intensive functions such as graphics, and with three ISA slots.
+Up to four PCI local bus slots provide a high bandwidth data path for data-movement intensive functions such as graphics, and up to three ISA slots complete the I/O function.

-HOT-637 provides the foundation for cost effective, high performance and highly expandable platforms, which delivers the latest in the Intel Pentium[TM] II processor and new advanced chipset technology.
+The HOT-661/P provides the foundation for cost effective, high performance, highly expandable platforms, which deliver the latest in Pentium processor and I/O standard.

-1 SPECFICATION

-The HOT-637 Mainboard is carefully designed for the demanding PC user who wants high performance and many intelligent features in a compact package:
+The HOT-661/P mainboard is carefully designed for the demanding PC user who wants high performance and many intelligent features in a compact package:

 Intel Chipset:

-Features Intel's 440LX AGPset with I/O subsystems.
+Features Intel 440BX AGPset with I/O subsystems.

 CPU Support: